-Student/Instructor Conferences: It is the responsibility of the student to keep abreast of his/her own progress and initiate student/instructor conferences as he/she deems necessary at any time prior to final evaluation.
+Student/Instructor Conferences: It is the responsibility of the student to keep abreast of their own progress and initiate student/instructor conferences as they deem necessary at any time prior to final evaluation.

 It is the student's responsibility to maintain awareness of their grade average.